levanduy99/Java-Coding/README.md

 Given a 2D integer array `matrix`, return *the **transpose** of `matrix`*.
 The **transpose** of a matrix is the matrix flipped over its main diagonal, switching the matrix's row and column indices.

+### 24. Minimum Size Subarray Sum

+Given an array of positive integers `nums` and a positive integer `target`, return the minimal length of a **contiguous subarray** of which the sum is greater than or equal to `target`.
+If there is no such subarray, return 0 instead.

 ## Strings

 ### 1. Reverse String